wei2912/WiktionaryCrawler/README.md

 ## `start_cat`

 `start_cat` is the category where the crawler begins crawling for sub-categories.
-Refer to [Stage 1](https://github.com/wei2912/WiktionaryCrawler#stage-1-obtaining-list-of-pages-to-crawl) for more details.

 The default value is `Category:Mandarin_language`.
 Adapt this to the language which you wish to crawl.
 Remember to modify `lang` as well.